borisdj/EFCore.BulkExtensions/README.md

 Was selected in top 20 [EF Core Extensions](https://docs.microsoft.com/en-us/ef/core/extensions/) recommended by Microsoft.<br>
 Current version is using EF Core 5 and is targeting NetStandard 2.1 so it can be used on project targeting Net 5.<br>
 At the moment supports Microsoft SQL Server(2008+) PostgreSQL(9.5+) and SQLite.<br>
-SQL Server Under the hood uses [SqlBulkCopy](https://msdn.microsoft.com/en-us/library/system.data.sqlclient.sqlbulkcopy.aspx) for Insert, for Update/Delete combines BulkInsert with raw Sql [MERGE](https://docs.microsoft.com/en-us/sql/t-sql/statements/merge-transact-sql).<br>
+-SQL Server Under the hood uses [SqlBulkCopy](https://msdn.microsoft.com/en-us/library/system.data.sqlclient.sqlbulkcopy.aspx) for Insert, for Update/Delete combines BulkInsert with raw Sql [MERGE](https://docs.microsoft.com/en-us/sql/t-sql/statements/merge-transact-sql).<br>
-PostgreSQL is using [COPY BINARY](https://www.postgresql.org/docs/9.2/sql-copy.html) combined with [ON CONFLICT](https://www.postgresql.org/docs/10/sql-insert.html#SQL-ON-CONFLICT) for Update.<br>
+-PostgreSQL is using [COPY BINARY](https://www.postgresql.org/docs/9.2/sql-copy.html) combined with [ON CONFLICT](https://www.postgresql.org/docs/10/sql-insert.html#SQL-ON-CONFLICT) for Update.<br>
-For SQLite there is no BulkCopy, instead library uses plain SQL combined with [UPSERT](https://www.sqlite.org/lang_UPSERT.html).<br>
+-For SQLite there is no BulkCopy, instead library uses plain SQL combined with [UPSERT](https://www.sqlite.org/lang_UPSERT.html).<br>
 Bulk Tests can not have UseInMemoryDb because InMemoryProvider does not support Relational-specific methods.<br>
 Instead Test options are  SqlServer(Developer or Express), LocalDb([if alongside Developer v.](https://stackoverflow.com/questions/42885377/sql-server-2016-developer-version-can-not-connect-to-localdb-mssqllocaldb?noredirect=1&lq=1)), or for other adapters PostgreSQL/SQLite.